By Megan Aul, MA, LPC, therapist at Enterhealth Outpatient Center of Excellence

 Realizing these fears presented a multitude of challenges for people who actually wanted to change their ways, psychologists William R. Miller and Stephen Rollnick began developing motivational interviewing 30 years ago as a way to push past these issues and give patients with low motivation the impetus they need to affect positive change.

-Motivational interviewing is a psychotherapeutic approach which attempts to take a patient from a state of indecision or uncertainty to a point where they feel motivated to make positive decisions and accomplish established goals.
+Motivational enhancement therapy, also called motivational interviewing, is a psychotherapeutic approach which attempts to take a patient from a state of indecision or uncertainty to a point where they feel motivated to make positive decisions and accomplish established goals.

 As the name suggests, the goal of this technique is to motivate the client to change their (negative/destructive) behavior.
-Motivational interviewing differs from earlier motivation-based techniques in that it utilizes a non-confrontational, collaborative effort between therapist and client to spark motivation and initiate change.
+Motivational enhancement therapy differs from earlier motivation-based techniques in that it utilizes a non-confrontational, collaborative effort between therapist and client to spark motivation and initiate change.

 Rather than taking an antagonistic approach, the therapist should engage with the client to explore his or her feelings and help the client find his own motivations.
 In this way, the therapist becomes a form of support that allows clients to make their own choices and arrive at their own conclusions.